Young Trade Unionists’ May Day Brigade 2018

 - Contribute to the agricultural and productive development of the country through voluntary work sessions

 Brigades have run for a number of years and have involved delegates from Unite, UNISON, GMB, CWU, BFAWU, PCS, RMT, TSSA, NAPO, USDAW and the UCU.
-Over the previous nine years over 260 young trade unionists have taken part in our May Day Brigade.
+Over the previous decade over 300 young trade unionists have taken part in our May Day Brigade.
 Many have gone on to become increasingly active within their trade union and the Cuba Solidarity Campaign.

 The May Day Brigade usually consists of members, activists and officers aged 18-35, but it is possible for older members to participate if they wish.